Contact structures on Lie algebroids: Introduction

 On the other hand, in the last decades, the Lie algebroids have an important place in the context of some different categories in differential geometry and mathematical physics and represent an active domain of research.
 The Lie algebroids, \cite{Mack2}, are generalizations of Lie algebras and integrable distributions.
 In fact a Lie algebroid is an anchored vector bundle with a Lie bracket on module of sections and many geometrical notions which involves the tangent bundle were generalized to the context of Lie algebroids.
 In the category of almost complex geometry the notion of almost complex Lie algebroid over almost complex manifolds was introduced in \cite{B-R} as a natural extension of the notion of an almost complex manifold to that of an almost complex Lie algebroid.
 More generally, in \cite{A-C-N, Cr-Ida, I-Po, Po2}, is considered the notion of almost complex Lie algebroid over a smooth manifold and some problems concerning the geometry of almost complex Lie algebroids over smooth manifolds are studied in relation with corresponding notions from the geometry of almost complex manifolds.
 Taking into account the major role of (almost) complex geometry in the study of (almost) contact geometry, a natural generalization of (almost) contact geometry of manifolds to that of (almost) contact Lie algebroids can be of some interests.
-The notion of contact Lie algebroid appear in some very recent talks \cite{P-C-M0, P-C-M1, P-C-M2}, where this notion is used in order to obtain Jacobi manifolds on spheres of linear Poisson manifolds with a bundle metric.
-Also, the Albert cosymplectic and contact reduction theorems are extended in the Lie algebroid framework, and this reduction theory can represents a rich source in obtaining some new examples of cosymplectic or contact Lie algebroids, \cite{P-C-M0}.
+We notice that, for the particular class of Lie algebroids defined by the tangent bundle along the leaves of a foliation of odd dimension, the contact structures are introduced and studied in some recent papers \cite{Ca-Pin-Pres, Pin-Pres} under the name of foliated contact structures.
+In general, the notion of contact Lie algebroid appear in some very recent talks (see \cite{P-C-M0, P-C-M1, P-C-M2}), where this notion is used in order to obtain Jacobi manifolds on spheres of linear Poisson manifolds with a bundle metric.
+Also, the Albert cosymplectic and contact reduction theorems are extended in the Lie algebroid framework, and this reduction theory can represent a rich source in obtaining some new examples of cosymplectic or contact Lie algebroids (see \cite{P-C-M0}).
 The study of symplectic Lie algebroids and their reductions can be found for instance in \cite{I-M-D-M-P}.